-- Best of the Best: Dell/Alienware AW3418DW LED-Lit Monitor — Offering all around peak performance with a huge WQHD display and insanely fast refresh rate, this monitor is ideal for those who have the CPU/GPU to keep up with its demands and game competitively.
+- Best of the Best: Dell/Alienware AW3418DW LED-Lit Monitor — Offering all around peak performance with a huge WQHD display and insanely fast refresh rate, this monitor is ideal for those who want their monitors tick all the boxes.

-- Best for Casual Gaming: Acer Gaming Monitor 24" 1920 x 1080 144 Hz — Looking to invest in something that can keep up with your gaming exploits?
-This monitor offers a great 144Hz refresh rate and includes AMD FREESYNC to help reduce screen tearing and make your gaming experience smoother on a TN screen.
+- Best for Casual Gaming: Acer Gaming Monitor 24″ 1920 x 1080 144 Hz — Looking to invest in something that can keep up with your gaming exploits?
+This monitor offers a great 144Hz refresh rate and includes AMD FREESYNC to help reduce screen tearing and make your PS4 gaming experience smoother on a TN screen.

-- Best for Budget: HP Pavilion 21.5-Inch IPS LED HDMI VGA Monitor — If you're expanding an existing display or just don't want to break the bank, the Pavilion monitor offers a competitive refresh rate around 70Hz and a vibrant 1080p IPS display that connects easily via VGA, HDMI, or HDCP.
+- Best for Budget: HP Pavilion 21.5-Inch IPS LED HDMI VGA Monitor — If you’re expanding an existing display or just don’t want to break the bank, the Pavilion monitor offers a competitive refresh rate around 70Hz and a vibrant 1080p IPS display that connects your PS4 easily via HDMI.

-Do I Really Need a Gaming Monitor to Game?
+Do I Really Need a Gaming Monitor for PS4?

-A gaming monitor is a significant investment, and it is called a gaming monitor for nothing.
+A gaming monitor for PS4 is a significant investment, and it is called a gaming monitor for nothing.
 These machines are built for fast and reliable performance that will deliver the frames and clarity need to beat others whether in a casual or a competitive setting.

 While the everyday user will definitely be impressed with the specifications and delivery of these devices, they’ll usually be better served by something that functions similarly well and fits better into a budget, since it’s less noticeable if Microsoft Word and Chrome are refreshing at 60Hz or 240Hz.

 On the other hand, if you’re a gamer, then these high-end monitors will do wonders for you.
 The higher refreshes will help the frames in your game and can really take you to the next level by improving your time to react and engage, especially in multiplayer games.

-The precision of the pixels gives you a leg up unlike anything you can imagine, and serious gamers will have the highest refresh and resolution screens their CPU & GPU can support.
+The precision of the pixels gives you a leg up unlike anything you can imagine, and serious gamers will have the highest refresh and resolution screens their PlayStation can support.

-Computer Monitor for Gaming: What to Look For?
+Gaming Monitors for PS4: What to Look for?